-Lucca, Italy: Most Charming City in Tuscany!
+Lucca, Italy: The Charming City in Tuscany!

 The enchanting city of Lucca is a real travel highlight in Italy.
 Situated halfway between the popular cities of Pisa and Florence, this little town is considered to be one of the most beautiful in Tuscany.
 A walk through the historic old town reveals many beautiful attractions, picturesque alleys and charming squares.
 The landmarks here are Torre Guinigi, the famous tower with the trees on top and the imposing 4 km long city wall, one of the best preserved in Europe.
 But also the surroundings of Lucca are really lovely and invite going on exciting excursions.

-In this travel guide we give you all the important information & tips about Lucca in Italy.
+In this travel guide, we give you all the important information & tips about Lucca in Italy.
 Furthermore, we show you the best things to do in Lucca, the most beautiful pictures and where you find the best places to stay.

-General information about Lucca
+General Information about Lucca

 Best Things to Do in Lucca